maciejpedzich/maciejpedzi.ch/src/content/blog/going-global-with-localhost.md

 Of course, we can also use port forwarding for services using other transport protocols like UDP.
 This is the case for my WireGuard VPN running directly on the router itself, in which case I need to set the router's local IP as the destination.

-## Split-horizon DNS
+## Accessing a public server via LAN

+### Problem

 Technically speaking, we've done everything to ensure the home server is reachable from external networks... but what if told you that, quite ironically, trying to access it from within the local network might not work?

-Imagine I have my daily driver with a local IP set to `192.168.0.2`, my server's local IP is `192.168.0.3`, and I want to visit.
-There's a port forwarding rule on the router set to redirect all incoming TCP connections on port 443 to the same port on the server's address.
-DNS lookup for that domain name will return my router's public IP address, let's say `12.34.56.78`.
+Imagine I have a local client with its IP set to `192.168.0.2`, a server with local IP of `192.168.0.3`.
+There's a port forwarding rule on the router set to redirect all incoming TCP connections on port 443 to the same port on the server.
+I've set up a global DNS record for my `example.com` domain name to point to my router's public IP address, let's say `12.34.56.78`.

-My daily driver will send a packet to the router, because it's trying to reach out to an IP that's clearly outside the local network.
-But then the router will realise that the destination points to its own public IP address and that it's got a port forwarding rule specified for port 443.
+When I try to visit `https://example.com` from my local client, it will try and establish and outgoing connection, because it's trying to reach out to an IP that's clearly outside the local network.
+But after the client tells the router it wants to make that outgoing connection to `12.34.56.78:443`, the router will realise that the destination points to its own public IP address and that it's got a port forwarding rule specified for port 443.
 Therefore the router will change the destination address to the server's local IP address and send the packet there.

-However, the source address specified in that packet is still set to the daily driver's local IP.
-So when my server sends a response packet to the router, it will have `192.168.0.2` set as the destination.
-Once the router receives that response packet, it will realise that the recipient is in the same local network as the sender.
+However, the source address specified in that packet is still set to the client's local IP.
+So once my server sends a response packet to the router, it will have `192.168.0.2` set as the destination.
+When the router receives that response packet, it will realise that the recipient is in the same local network as the sender.

-Here comes the problem - the daily driver is expecting a response packet from the router's public IP, but then all of a sudden it gets a packet from the server's local IP.
+Here comes the problem - the client is expecting a response packet from the router's public IP, but then all of a sudden it gets a packet from the server's local IP.
 That packet will get dropped, since the daily driver is not expecting one from the latter, but the former.

+### Solution 1: NAT hairpinning

 There are two approaches that can be taken to resolve this issue.
 One involves configuring the router to allow what's known as _NAT hairpinning_.
 If enabled, the router will make sure to take all the packets sent to its local IP address and replace not only the target address with the home server's local IP, but also the sender's IP with the router's own local IP.
 In that scenario, once the router receives a response packet from the server, it will make sure to send it back to the sender, which will see a response coming from the router's public IP and thus accept the packet.

+### Solution 2: split-horizon DNS

 The other solution involves a _split-horizon DNS_ (AKA _split DNS_, _split-view DNS_, _split-brain DNS_) setup, which requires a local DNS server with records for my apex domain and a wildcard subdomain that point to the server's local IP.
 That way my daily driver will be expecting a response from `10.0.10.2`, and once that packet reaches the router, it won't perform any sort of port forwarding, since the destination is set to an address within the local network.
 So once a response packet finds its way back to the daily driver, it will get accepted as it's anticipated to be delivered.

-Although both solutions are rather straightforward to set up on my MikroTik router, I've decided to adopt the _split DNS_ approach, because it allows my services to see the true local IPs from which I access various services, but also because I've generally seen it get recommended over _NAT hairpining_ on various forum threads (most likely for the reasons I've just stated myself).
+Although both solutions are rather straightforward to set up on my MikroTik router, I've decided to adopt the _split DNS_ approach, because it allows my services to see the true local IPs from which I access various services.

 ## Pros of self-hosting